snsdosen/especiallyAlfa/README.md

 * Prev/Next/FF/REW/Play/Pause/etc commands.
 * Enter deep sleep on standby to conserve car battery.
 * Remember last connected device and auto connect on startup
-* Time sync with phone playing the music.
-For now module increases and displays arbitrary time.
+* Display time sync with phone playing the music.

 ## Things yet to be implemented:
 * Title metadata support.
 ESP32 receives it and outputs it to a debug console only.